Mississippi Delta: Political environment

 This system of oppression was maintained with violence and economic boycotts into the years of increasing activism for civil rights, as blacks worked to regain their constitutional rights as citizens.
 The Delta counties were sites of fierce and violent resistance to change, with blacks murdered for trying to register to vote or to use public facilities.
-African Americans were not able to exercise their constitutional rights again until well after their successes in the Civil Rights Movement and gaining passage of the Voting Rights Act of 1965.
+African Americans were not able to exercise their constitutional rights again until the Civil Rights Movement led to the passage of the Voting Rights Act of 1965.